 LDUK community member Mandy, who is living with long term Lyme disease symptoms, alongside her husband, and potentially has other family members affected, has not let that stop her from trying to build health awareness of the condition and try to generate publicity, whilst maintaining her anonymity.

-Mandy is in contact with the local Public Health Department, liaising with one of the Consultants about measures that could be introduced in the immediate county.
+Mandy is in contact with her local Public Health Department in Worcester, liaising with one of the Consultants about measures that could be introduced in the immediate county.
 Progress is being made, but Covid-19 is currently taking precedence, as most attention is currently required to help address the pandemic.

 However, there are potential plans to: